afranco07/tippy/readme.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+    I do not own a Mac computer so it made making an app much harder.
+I had to borrow computers and go to places where there would be Mac's with Xcode pre-installed.
+Most weren't open after I got out of work.

 ## Video Walkthrough